-William’s commercial practice covers the following areas and has a distinct Chancery bias to it:
+William sits as a Deputy Chancery Master and his commercial practice covers the following areas with a distinct Chancery bias to it:

 Company litigation: directors duties, breach of fiduciary duty, shareholder disputes, unfair prejudice petitions, rectification proceedings and directors' disqualification.